 We have grown accustomed to Christian extremists ranting about wanting to turn America into a Christian theocracy, pushing young earth creationism, and a host of other destructive plans for Christianizing the masses.
 We are aware that they believe their religious delusion should be favored above all others and want this to be reflected in our laws.

-But what about the Left?
-According to Dawkins,
+But what about the left?
+According to Dawkins (update: link no longer active),

 For a more current example of Dawkins' concerns, we turn to Philadelphia where police officer Kimberlie Webb sued her department for their refusal to allow her to wear a hijab while on duty.
 Although a federal judge just ruled against Webb, the issues raised by the case fit what Dawkins is discussing quite well.